 So, having a Penzeys just 15 minutes from me in a parking-endowed shopping center is the best cooking news I’ve received in this 9-day-old new year.
 And [crescendo of emotions building], like, … it’s Penzeys!
 [Squeeeee!]

 Ooo, sorry.
 I do get happy-weepy over spices, though.

 Get to the soup already, okay?! is what you must be thinking while I’m sitting here going on and on about a spice store.

-Ironically, you won’t need Penzeys for this soup, as this recipe calls for only common things.
-Unless you’re completely out of herbs and spices.
+Ironically, you won’t need Penzeys for this soup, as this recipe calls for only common spices that are probably already in your cabinet.
+Unless you’ve run out.
 And then you might have to dash out … if you’re lucky like me … to your nearest neighborhood Penzeys and pick up some essentials.

-[There you are with the Penzeys again … focus, SoupAddict, focus!]
+[There you go with the Penzeys again … focus, SoupAddict, focus!]

 Soup.
 Lentil soup.
 Lentil soup with bacon.
-Lentil soup with bacon where you throw stuff in a pot and let it cook for an hour.
+Rustic lentil soup with bacon where you throw stuff in a pot and let it cook for an hour.
 And while your lentil soup with bacon is cooking largely unattended for an hour, you get to do something awesome.
 Like take a nap.
 Or bake brownies.
-Or browse evil addictive Pinterest.
+Or browse Pinterest.

 Or, in my case, empty the dishwasher [#morefirstworldproblems and #dontenvymysuperexcitinglife].